 Texas A&M receives thousands of applications every year.
 Because of this it takes some time for us to receive all parts of an application from the admissions offices.
-Decisions for the PhD program will be made in late February.
-Decisions for the MS program will be made in early March.
+Decisions for both the PhD and MS programs will be made in February.
 For both degree programs, students who are placed on the wait list may not receive admissions decision until early April.

 For a list of helpful links on employment, finding a place to live, and general information on the Bryan/College Station area, please click here.